DrMikeG/WiiBuzz/README.md

 The LED matrix can pull 60ma (surprised it is this low) - so I am going to power this separately.

-Need either and NPN or PNP transitors, depending on if I am switching the ground of the power of the circuit.
+Need either and NPN or PNP transistors, depending on if I am switching the ground of the power of the circuit.
 What is best for the ESP?

 https://electronics.stackexchange.com/questions/211579/npn-transistor-is-always-on?rq=1
-NPN transistor switching the ground out of the maxtrix...
+NPN transistor switching the ground out of the matrix...
 The downside of this is that it means the matrix is always on...